jeffpar/pcjs.v1/devices/pdp11/machine/1120/bootstrap/README.md

 You can then select another tape image in the Absolute Loader format, such as **[BASIC (Single User)](/apps/pdp11/tapes/basic/)**, click "Attach" and then "Run".

+If you need to start over, select "Bootstrap Loader (16Kb)" from the list of tapes and click "Load" instead of "Attach", re-installing the **[Bootstrap Loader](/apps/pdp11/boot/bootstrap/)** directly into RAM.

+Alternatively, just press the "Reset" button.
+The RAM component was recently updated to restore pre-loaded images whenever the entire machine is reset.
+You'll still need to manually re-attach the **[Absolute Loader](/apps/pdp11/tapes/absloader/)** tape image, however.

 {% include machine.html id="test1120" %}

 This machine is also available with our built-in [Debugger](debugger/).